 Who Made God?

-This is hard to grasp.
-As we look around, we cannot see anything that is truly independent and self-sufficient.
+We exist in a dependent, derived, finite way, and, as we look around, we cannot see anything that is truly independent and self-sufficient.
 Interdependence is an essential characteristic of every aspect of our world ecosystem.
 When one aspect fails, there are always consequences.

-God is different from us; He exists in an eternal, self-sustaining, necessary way.
+But God is different from us; He exists in an eternal, self-sustaining, necessary way.
 God does not have it in Him to go out of existence, just as we do not have it in us to live forever.
 We necessarily age and die; God necessarily continues forever unchanged, because it is His eternal nature to do that.

-God's Aseity is found at the very beginning of the Bible
+God's aseity is found at the very beginning of the Bible.

 “Of old You laid the foundation of the earth, and the heavens are the work of Your hands.
 They will perish, but You will endure; yes, they will all grow old like a garment; like a cloak You will change them, and they will be changed.
-But You are the same, And Your years will have no end” (Psalm 102:25-27).
+But You are the same, And Your years will have no end”

-As the Apostle Paul spoke to the men in Athens, he explained that “God, who made the world and everything in it, since He is Lord of heaven and earth, does not dwell in temples made with hands.
+As the Apostle Paul spoke to the philosophers in Athens, he explained that “God, who made the world and everything in it, since He is Lord of heaven and earth, does not dwell in temples made with hands.
 Nor is He worshipped with men’s hands, as though He needed anything, since He gives to all life, breath, and all things” (Acts 17:24-25).

-God's love is independent, and not compelled or drawn from Him by the object of His love (See Deuteronomy 7:7-8).
+God's love is independent, and not compelled or drawn from Him by the object of His love (see Deuteronomy 7:7,8).
 Because God exists from eternity as the Trinity (Father, Son and Holy Spirit), He did not need to create in order to give expression to His love.
 It was eternally and perfectly expressed within the Godhead.
 The Lord Jesus spoke of this love, “Father, I desire that they also whom You gave Me may be with Me where I am, that they may behold My glory which You have given Me; for You loved Me before the foundation of the world” (John 17:24).

 God’s love comes from Himself and is complete within Himself.